We only accept applications for dogs listed on the Available Dogs page. The weekly updates of the Available Page generally occur on the weekend.

 An extremely important part of the FBRN adoption process is the transfer from the foster parent to the adoptive family.
 There is great value in a face-to-face meeting, including an opportunity to discuss FBRN policies, the dog’s unique personality and routines, and any questions the adopters may have, as well as the celebratory aspect of taking forever home photos and saying goodbye.
-For these reasons, FBRN prefers to have the adoptive parents travel to complete the transfer.
-It is not FBRN’s intention, however, to discourage applications because travel to the dog’s location is impossible.
+For these reasons, FBRN requires the adoptive parents travel to complete the transfer.

 Are they healthy?

 All of our available dogs are spayed or neutered, are current on their vaccinations, and are already implanted with a microchip registered to FBRN prior to placement.
 Dogs have been treated for all medical conditions of which we are aware, and any ongoing or chronic conditions will be explained and any treatments or medications will be clearly described to applicants before adoption occurs.
 You will be given all health information available on your adopted dog.